edasdemirlab/edasdemirlab.github.io/_pages/personal.md

 ---

-I am a Ph.D. in Operations Research, and an assistant professor in the Department of Industrial Engineering, Hacettepe University.
-I am also actively cooperating with partners from the business world on their optimization and data science problems.
-In my research, I mainly focus on single and multi-objective optimization, mathematical programming, and evolutionary algorithms.
-The main application areas of my research are the routing problems of manned and unmanned vehicles.
-Recently, I started working on exploring ways to integrate mathematical optimization into data science efficiently.
+I am a Ph.D. in Operations Research, and an assistant professor of Industrial Engineering at Hacettepe University.
+As of October 2022, I am on a research visit to do post-doctoral research studies at University at Buffalo.
+In my research, I mainly focus on mathematical optimization, multi-objective optimization, and evolutionary algorithms.
+The main application domains of my research are supply chain problems and the routing problems of manned and unmanned vehicles.
 I have publications in well-known academic journals.
 I have attended and given talks at more than fifteen international conferences.
+I am also actively cooperating with business partners on their practical optimization and data science problems.

 I am very interested in computer programming for data science and mathematical optimization.
 I have used R for a variety of projects for over nine years.
 I have performed many analytical computations such as analysis, prediction, optimization, and visualization.
 I have been writing codes in Python as well.
 Additionally, I know HTML/CSS, PHP, SQL, and JavaScript languages.
 I mostly use LATEX for preparing documents, especially manuscripts.
-I have been using the GUROBI solver extensively for mathematical programming.
+I have been using the GUROBI solver extensively for mathematical optimization.

-As you are here, I am assuming in default that you are interested in analytics, my research, or projects.
 Please stay tuned to follow my posts and updates.
 If you have any questions, please feel free to contact me.

 <!--[Download my resume (English).](/assets/erdidocs/ErdiDasdemir-CV-English.pdf){: .btn .btn--success .btn--large } [Özgeçmişimi indirin (Türkçe).](/assets/erdidocs/ErdiDasdemir-CV-Turkce.pdf){: .btn .btn--info .btn--large }-->